-Electric systems work by heating mats, cabling or foil.
+Electric ufh works by heating mats, cabling or foil.
 The changes in floor height are minimal as they are thin underfloor heating mats.
-This solution works in tandem with another heating system or on its own.
+This solution can work in tandem with another heating system or on its own.

 - Quality of insulation